kelseyhightower/jira-on-kubernetes/README.md

 kubectl create -f jira-deployment.yaml
 ```

 This may take a while!
-Currently this container is huge!
-Like `1.972 GB` huge.
-I'll fix that later.
+Currently this container is big!
+Like `873 MB` big.
+I'll improve that later.

 ```
 kubectl get pods